owengombas/discord.ts/README.md

   <br/>
 </p>

+# ⚠️ Maintained project
+This repo is no longer maintained due to my studies, but a fork of the project is active and maintained by @oceanroleplay and the community.
+[Please use their version of the project available here: github.com/oceanroleplay/discord.ts](https://github.com/oceanroleplay/discord.ts).

+> Known as [discordx](https://www.npmjs.com/package/discordx) on NPM

 # 🎻 Introduction
 This module is an extension of **[discord.**js**](https://discordjs.guide/)**, so the internal behavior (methods, properties, ...) is the same.